oceanprotocol/docs/content/concepts/compute-to-data.md

 ## Architecture Overview

-The architecture follows [OEP-12: Compute-to-Data](https://github.com/oceanprotocol/OEPs/tree/master/12) as a spec.
+Here is a sequence diagram for starting a new compute job.

 ![Sequence Diagram for computing services](images/Starting New Compute Job.png)

-In the above diagram you can see the initial integration supported.
-It involves the following components/actors:
+This sequence involves the following components/actors:

 - Consumers - The end users who need to use some computing services offered by the same Publisher as the data Publisher.
 - Operator-Service - Micro-service that is handling the compute requests.